 Very few people can immediately go from their day-to-day activities to falling into a peaceful sleep.
 Many people need a cue or activity to transition them to sleep.
 The No. 1 method people used to wind down for bed was using their devices (49.1 percent).
 The second most popular method was adjusting the bedroom temperature (46.2 percent), followed by reading (35.7 percent), dimming the lights (33.4 percent), and bathing or showering (26.9 percent).

 While people have different methods for approaching bedtime, those who reported spending time on a device before bed might want to reconsider their pre-snooze activity.
-The blue light that many devices emit, like our smartphones, tablets, and laptops, stops our brain from releasing melatonin, which signals the body that it’s time to sleep.
-Yet, according to the National Sleep Foundation, 71 percent of people sleep with their smartphone close at hand – some even sleeping with it in their hand.
+The blue light that many devices emit, like our smartphones, tablets, and laptops,which signals the body that it’s time to sleep.
+Yet, according to the National Sleep Foundation, of people sleep with their smartphone close at hand – some even sleeping with it in their hand.
 This easy access makes it far too simple to hop on social media “one more time” and get energized (or stressed out) by something you’ve read.

 What Stresses Us Out?